Share This Story, Choose Your Platform!

 Wilson Disease Patient Support Group Meetings

-One of the silver linings to come out of the COVID19 pandemic is the use of virtual technologies to make personal connections and provide support.
-This is especially important for people going through the journey of living with a rare medical condition, like Wilson disease.
+One of the silver linings to come out of the COVID-19 pandemic is the use of virtual technologies to make personal connections and provide support.
+This is especially important for people living with a rare medical condition, such as Wilson disease.
 With the growing comfort of using virtual platforms and a skilled counselor to lead a support group, we launched Zoom support group meetings for patients and caregivers in 2022.
 They were so successful that we are continuing with quarterly meetings.
 What we hope for are helpful, honest interactions between patients and caregivers to support each other.

-All meetings are at 07:00 PM Central Time (US and Canada)
+All meetings are at 08:00 PM Eastern Time (New York City)

 Hope to see you there!